TiagoTT/OSQA-Shibboleth/README.md

 * `HTTP_SSONAME` - the user's full name
 * `HTTP_SSOCONTACTMAIL` - the user's email address

-Most likely, you will need to edit the code adjust these.
+Most likely, you will need to edit the code in order to adjust these.
     `vim forum_modules/shibbolethauth/authentication.py`

 ### Adjust login URL

-If you are using exactly the same release I did:
+If you are using exactly the same OSQA release I did, you can just copy my version of this file:
     `cp /tmp/osqa-shibboleth/forum/urls.py forum/urls.py`

 Otherwise, perform the steps described in "Login URL change" manually: